alanscode/style-changer-server/README.md

 python server-claude.py
 ```

-The server will run on `http://localhost:8000`.
+The server will run on the host and port specified in your `.env` file (defaults to `http://0.0.0.0:8000`).

 ## API Endpoints